Azure/AKS-Landing-Zone-Accelerator/Scenarios/BlueGreen-Deployment-for-AKS/GAP/bluegreen-aks-solution-content.md

 ### Cost optimization
-> REQUIRED: This section is required.
-Cost is of the utmost importance to our customers.
->
-> How much will this cost to run?
-See if you can answer this without dollar amounts.
-> Are there ways I could save cost?
-> If it scales linearly, than we should break it down by cost/unit.
-If it does not, why?
-> What are the components that make up the cost?
-> How does scale affect the cost?
-> Include a link to the [Overview of the cost optimization pillar](/azure/architecture/framework/cost/overview).

-> Link to the pricing calculator with all of the components in the architecture included, even if they're a $0 or $1 usage.
-> If it makes sense, include small/medium/large configurations.
-Describe what needs to be changed as you move to larger sizes.

 As described before on of the main advantages and benefits of the blue green deployment is to mantain a control and optimization of the costs without impacting the resiliency, availability, continuous delivery of the workloads and apps.
 This is achieved with the automation of the destroyment of the old cluster after that the switch is completed and validated.
 Another important point to mention is that to cotinue to have the same cost baseline the two clusters are usually hosted in the same subnet, in this way all the network connections and access to the resources/services is the same, that means that all the azure services and resources remain the same during the blue green deployment.
 If we should quantify the azure costs to implement this pattern we can say that you shoudl double the costs of the AKS services during the time of the blue green deployment, that usually happen in hours; this also another reason to explain the large adoption of this pattern.